Willmenrod: Transport

-Willmenrod has a stop at the Upper Westerwald railway, which is served by the local trains of the line RB90 (Limburg - Westerburg - Hachenburg - Altenkirchen - Au (Sieg) - Kirchen - Siegen).
+Willmenrod has a stop at the Westerwald-Sieg-Railwayrailway, which is served by the local trains of the line RB90 (Limburg - Westerburg - Hachenburg - Altenkirchen - Au (Sieg) - Kirchen - Siegen) by Hessische Landesbahn (HLB), section DreiLänderBahn.

 From Limburg and Au (Sieg) station there are straight connections to Frankfurt/Main, Wiesbaden, Koblenz, Cologne and Aachen.

+Willmenrod is loced in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), Tarifwabe (fare zone 431).

+Also the local bus lines 481 and 965 serve Willmenrod.